-ICS 400 is intended for an audience of experienced responders and other senior emergency management personnel who may perform in a management capacity for major or complex incidents (Type 1 or Type 2 incidents).
-Large and complex incidents that require the application of area command don’t happen often.
-Although this is an advanced ICS course, it is not intended to develop mastery of area command.
-The purpose of this course is to expose students to the concepts of utilizing area command in major and complex incidents.
+ICS-400 is intended for an audience of experienced responders and other senior emergency management personnel or those who may perform in a management capacity for major or complex incidents.
+Although this is an advanced ICS course and includes creation of Area Command, it is not intended to develop mastery of area command.
+This course aims to expose students to the concepts of utilizing area command in major and complex incidents.

 - ICS-300, Intermediate Incident Command System for Expanding Incidents

 - IS-700.b, Introduction to the National Incident Management System (NIMS)